 Reem, Ramadan, Akl el Bait… and the Emirati woman of today

-Love for World Cinema has shaped Reem’s knowledge, exposing her to different cultures.
-She converses on Bengali Cinema and Rabindra Sangeet just like a proud quintessential Bengali would in a typical Bengali cultural meeting or a friendly dinner get-together.
-Her request of ‘Oh I can’t remember that song in Chokher Bali… can you sing that Mama?’ or ‘Give my regards to Mela’, my LF, every time we interact is absolutely touching.
+My parents were incidentally visiting us at that time and my mum is a proponent of Rabindra Sangeet (Tagore songs).
+Reem requested my mum to sing ‘Bodhu kon alo laglo chokhe‘ pronouncing the word in perfect Bengali.
+She told me how she loved listening to Rezwana Banya Chowdhury, a very famous Rabindra Sangeet exponent from Bangladesh.
+Love for World Cinema seemed to shape[o Reem’s knowledge, exposing her to different cultures.
+She conversed on Bengali Cinema and Rabindra Sangeet just like a proud quintessential Bengali would in a typical Bengali cultural meeting or a friendly dinner get-together.
+Her conversations with my mother were in the lines of… ‘Oh I can’t remember that song in Chokher Bali… can you sing that Mama?’
+Every time we interacted later on, she would always say, “Give my regards to Mama and Mela (that’s our Lady M)’!

-And yes, Reem, I love the film that you have made on my dish and a few others I know for your Ramadan special episodes.
-You are a brilliant representation of modern generation Emirati women who are shaping up Dubai with their well manicured hands and a treasure chest full of knowledge and awareness in your brains.
+‘There’s one condition when you mail me’, she declared… ‘you’ll have to send me a Bengali song every time, preferably Rabindra Sangeet’!
+Yes, Reem, I loved the film that you made on my rasgulla for your Ramadan special episodes.
+You are a brilliant representation of modern generation Emirati women who are shaping up Dubai – well manicured hands and a treasure chest full of knowledge and awareness.
 Professional yet humane, articulate yet coy, opinionated yet subtle.

+Historically, the Emirati women had been responsible for looking after the day to day needs of their families as the menfolk who had been primarily engaged in pearl diving and fishing, left for work for many long months.
 Today, Emirati women are significantly contributing to the nation’s progress – in all spheres of life – be it in the private sector or the public sector.
-The following articles are interesting reads on the roles that Emirati women play in the development of today’s UAE… The role of Emirati women in the UAE (The National), The Women in the UAE (Wikipedia)
+The following articles are interesting reads on the roles that Emirati women play in the development of today’s UAE… The role of Emirati women in the UAE (The National), The Women in the UAE (wiki)

-Back to Rôshogolla or Rasgulla
+Roshogollas or Rasgulla

 For the Gollas or the round Channa balls